 A pavé U-prong setting allows more light to shine through the diamonds, therefore making the piece more sparkly.
 However, this setting also makes the piece more delicate as there isn’t as much metal covering the stones.
 Good workmanship is very important here.
 Otherwise, the diamonds are more likely to loosen and fall out.

-I love this half eternity diamond bangle above, with .7 carats and 14k yellow, white or rose gold and the price is awesome at $890.
+I love this half eternity diamond bangle (sold out) above, with .7 carats and 14k yellow, white or rose gold and the price is awesome at $890.
 The way these diamonds are set makes them look pretty similar, especially when worn with other bracelets.
 This is a GREAT value.

 French Pavé Diamond Eternity Ring in Platinum